How to Value a Stock Using Discounted Cash Flow Analysis:

 Step 5: The fifth step involves calculating Perpetual Present Value of the stock, by dividing 10th year of Free Cash Flow with the difference between discount rate and Perpetuity Growth Rate.
 This will give you a perpetual present value of the stock.

-Step 6: Add the Perpetual Present Value to the Present Value of 10 years of Cash Flows to arrive at discounted market capitalization
+Step 6: Add the Perpetual Present Value to the Present Value of 10 years of Cash Flows to arrive at the discounted market capitalization

 Step 7: Finally, Divide the discounted market capitalization by total number of outstanding shares to arrive at the fair value of the stock.